MirRoR4s/MIT-6.031-Software-Construction/lecture/05-version-control.md

 Now when Alice realizes that version 3 is fatally（不幸地） flawed, she can just copy version 2 back into the location for her current code.
 Disaster averted（避免）!
 But what if version 3 included some changes that were good and some that were bad?
 Alice can compare the files manually to find the changes, and sort them into good and bad changes.
 Then she can copy the good changes into version 2.

 This is a lot of work, and it’s easy for the human eye to miss changes.

-Luckily, there are standard software tools for comparing text; in the UNIX world, one such tool is [`diff`](http://en.wikipedia.org/wiki/Diff).
+Luckily, there are standard software tools for comparing text;

+in the UNIX world, one such tool is [`diff`](http://en.wikipedia.org/wiki/Diff).

 A better version control system will make diffs easy to generate.

 Alice also wants to be prepared in case her laptop gets run over by a bus, so she saves a backup of her work in the cloud, uploading the contents of her working directory whenever she’s satisfied with its contents.

-If her laptop ever gets flattened, Alice can retrieve the backup and resume work on the pset on a fresh machine, retaining（保留） the ability to time-travel back to old versions at will.
+If her laptop ever gets flattened（被摧毁）, Alice can retrieve the backup and resume work on the pset on a fresh machine, retaining（保留） the ability to time-travel back to old versions **at will**（任意）.

 ![image-20231201090513167](images/image-20231201090513167.png)

 Furthermore, she can develop her pset on multiple machines, using the cloud provider as a common interchange point.

 Alice makes some changes on her laptop and uploads them to the cloud.

 Then she downloads onto her desktop machine at home, does some more work, and uploads the improved code (complete with old file versions) back to the cloud.

 If Alice isn’t careful, though, she can run into trouble with this approach.

 Imagine that she starts editing `Hello.java` to create “version 5” on her laptop.

 Then she gets distracted and forgets about her changes.

 Later, she starts working on a new “version 5” on her desktop machine, including *different* improvements.

 We’ll call these versions “5L” and “5D,” for “laptop” and “desktop.”

 ![image-20231201091148596](images/image-20231201091148596.png)

 When it comes time to upload changes to the cloud, there is an opportunity for a mishap（灾祸）!

 Alice might copy all her local files into the cloud, causing it to contain version 5D only.

 Later Alice syncs from the cloud to her laptop, potentially overwriting version 5L, losing the worthwhile changes.

 What Alice really wants here is a *merge*, to create a new version based on the two version 5’s.

 At this point, considering just the scenario of one programmer working alone, we already have a list of operations that should be supported by a version control scheme: